 - A residential aged care facility, other than a state age care facility.

 Please also note that Private Residential Aged Care Facilities are NOT captured by the requirements of the Public Health Act changes, with respect to Legionella, which commence on 1 Feb 2017.
 The Department of Health will be undertaking a thorough consultation process with the Private residential aged care sector during 2017.

 Yes, Logan’s water supply is safe to drink and will continue to meet the high standards of the Australian Drinking Water Guidelines.

 Facts about Logan's drinking water

-- Water services providers, such as Logan, have to follow & meet the stringent Australian Drinking Water Guidelines (ADWG) & public health guidelines for drinking water monitoring and testing.
+- Water services providers, such as Logan City Council, have to follow & meet the stringent Australian Drinking Water Guidelines (ADWG) & public health guidelines for drinking water monitoring and testing.

-- Logan undertakes extensive weekly routine monitoring throughout its drinking water network.
+- Council undertakes extensive weekly routine monitoring throughout its drinking water network.

-- The guidelines for water service providers do not include legionella hence Logan does not test for this however does test regularly for E.coli.
+- The guidelines for water service providers do not include legionella, hence Council does not test for this, however does test regularly for E.coli.
 E.coli is the primary recognised indicator for water contamination.

-- Any drinking water “health breaches” must be reported to the regulator immediately and appropriate actions are undertaken to ensure safety of the water supply, such as “boil water notices” and keep the community informed and safe.
-If this does occur Logan works closely with the Regulator, QLD Health and keeps the community updated.
+- Any drinking water “health breaches” must be reported to the regulator immediately and appropriate actions are undertaken to ensure safety of the water supply, such as “boil water notices” and keeping the community informed and safe.
+If this does occur, Council works closely with the Regulator, QLD Health and keeps the community updated.

 Contact Queensland Health: